czbiohub-sf/MIDAS/docs/download_midasdb.rst

 with the prebuilt ``uhgg`` MIDASDB and that the local mirror is in a subdirectory ``my_midasdb_uhgg``.

-Automatic database downloading is built in to MIDAS analysis commands (e.g., ``run_snps`` and ``run_genes``).
+Automatic database downloading is built into MIDAS2 analysis commands (e.g., ``run_snps`` and ``run_genes``).
-Specifically, MIDAS will download a fraction of the full database; this subset is determined by which species identified to be at high coverage in the TODO module.
+Specifically, MIDAS2 will download a fraction of the full database; this subset is determined by which species are identified to be at high coverage.

 However, when parallelizing computation across samples multiple commands might try to download the same database components simultaneously,